WebAR-rocks/three-tvert-killer/README.md

 T-Vertices can be generated in different ways.
 Here are a few:

 * Output of `three-bvh-csg` CSG library can have T-vertices (see [this Github issue](https://github.com/gkjohnson/three-bvh-csg/issues/202))
-* Meshes generated with some CAD softwares (Sketchfab)
+* Meshes generated with some CAD softwares (SketchUp)
 * Your own code if you split a face without taking care of the surrounding linked faces